RavinSG/obsidian-cyber/Brute Force Attacks.md

 - **Salting and hashing**: Hashing converts information into a unique value that can then be used to determine its integrity.
 It is a *one-way function*, meaning it is impossible to decrypt and obtain the original text.
 Salting adds random characters to the passwords.

-- **Multi-factor authentication (MFA) and two-factor authentication (2FA)**: MFA is a security measure which requires a user to verify their identity in two or more ways to access a system or network.
+- **Multi-factor authentication ([[Multi-factor Authentication|MFA]]) and two-factor authentication (2FA)**: MFA is a security measure which requires a user to verify their identity in two or more ways to access a system or network.
 This verification happens using a combination of authentication factors: a username and password, fingerprints, facial recognition, or a one-time password (OTP) sent to a phone number or email.
 2FA is similar to MFA, except it uses only two forms of verification.

 - **CAPTCHA and reCAPTCHA**: CAPTCHA stands for *Completely Automated Public Turing test to tell Computers and Humans Apart*.
 It asks users to complete a simple test that proves they are human.
 This helps prevent software from trying to brute force a password. reCAPTCHA is a free CAPTCHA service from Google that helps protect websites from bots and malicious software.